The single biggest question that I’m consistently asked is, “how to find buyers for my exports?”.

 We recently wrote an blog on how to sell globally from your own website so we won’t go into any detail on this avenue in this blog but there are plenty of other ways to find buyers for exports to think about.

-Import Export Training Course Online
+Import Export Training Online Courses

-If you’re looking to break into international trade as a career or setting up your own business, ABTS® Training offers online import export courses, taught with a series of pre-recorded videos.
+If you’re looking to break into international trade as a career or setting up your own business, ABTS® Training offers online courses, taught with a series of pre-recorded videos.
 Study at your own pace, no deadline to finish and lifetime access to your course.

 Our courses teach you the practical knowledge you’ll need to know to trade successfully, confidently whilst maximising your profits.
-Taught by Alan Bracken, with 35+ years of commercial experience in logistics, he skips all the theory you’ll never need to know but teaches you the practical side of how to move your goods around the world.
+Taught by Alan Bracken, with 40+ years of commercial experience in logistics, he skips all the theory you’ll never need to know but teaches you the practical side of how to move your goods around the world.

 Check out our reviews on TrustPilot to see just how our courses have benefited our students.

-29 thoughts on “How to Find Buyers For Export
+29 thoughts on “6 Tips On How to Find Buyers For Export in 2025”

-1. Hi Charles,
+Hi Charles,

 Sorry for the late reply, have just seen your comment.
 We offer an online course teaching import and export.
 It’s a practical course and is streamlined into 3.5 hours of video and includes one-to-one support over Skype.
 You’ll learn how to move goods to and from any country in the world, in particular under WTO trade rules.
 Please let me know if you need any more specifics.
 Thank you.

-1. We are loking for home furnishings buyer uk or usa.
+We are loking for home furnishings buyer uk or usa.

 We are manufactured home decor and home furnishings